Dean E. Westman

 When disputes could not be prevented, Dean effectively provided representation to clients in administrative proceedings before federal government agencies such as the EEOC, NLRB, and DOL, as well as corresponding state government agencies, and federal and state courts.

 Now that he has retired from the practice of law, Dean’s personal interests fill his time.
-They include woodworking, target shooting, taking walks in the woods with his wife Ann, and visiting with family members.
+They include woodworking, target shooting, taking walks in the woods with his spouse Ann, and visiting with family members.